Hidden Measurement Error in LLM Pipelines Distorts Annotation, Evaluation, and Benchmarking: Tier-Matched Judge Sensitivity Analysis

 \section{Tier-Matched Judge Sensitivity Analysis}

-The safety demonstration uses three judges that span capability tiers: a frontier model (GPT-4o), a mid-tier model (Gemini~2.0 Flash), and a smaller model (Claude Haiku~4.5).
-The large item$\times$judge interaction (24\% of total variance) might come from systematic capability differences across tiers rather than genuine measurement disagreement on the items themselves.
+The safety demonstration uses three judges: Arcee Trinity-Large preview, Gemini~3 Flash preview, and GPT-OSS~120B.
+The substantial item$\times$judge interaction in the main safety decomposition (16.7\% of $\Var(\hat\theta)$) might come from systematic capability differences across tiers rather than genuine measurement disagreement on the items themselves.
 To test this, the same 24 AILuminate safety items were scored by nine judge models organized into three capability-matched tiers:

 \begin{itemize} \item \textbf{Original (mixed-tier):} GPT-4o, Gemini~2.0 Flash, Claude Haiku~4.5 \item \textbf{Closed-source frontier:} GPT-5.4, Gemini~3.1 Pro, Claude Opus~4.6 \item \textbf{Open-weight:} GPT-oss-120b, Gemma~4 31B, DeepSeek~v3.2 \end{itemize}